 Jewish education is a misnomer; it implies that the focus is solely on Judaic and/or Hebrew studies.
 This could not be further from the truth.
-Jewish education should be called “Education for Jews”. – Aaron Sarfati, President of TASA
+Jewish education should be called “Education for Jews”. – Aaron Sarfati, Past President of TASA

 TASA’s mission is to provide Jewish students a well-rounded education with the right balance of practical skills, knowledge, and training necessary to succeed in the world we live, but ALL within a Jewish environment that fosters and cultivates Jewish values and ethics.

 Education for Jews is the prescribed pedagogy to prepare the future leaders of our community.

 TASA is dedicated to providing Jewish children an education in limitless possibilities.
 Below is the TASA commitment and how we measure our standard of academic excellence for all our students: